-Bottom line, when you don’t hear back after the interview, it is because the company is not ready to take the next step with you.
+Bottom line, when you don’t hear back after a job interview, it is because the potential employer is not ready to take the next step with you.
 The reasons for this are unlimited, so it’s not useful to spend time MSUing (making stuff up) about why.
-Instead, use these five after the interview tips:
+Instead, use these five after-the-interview tips:

 1. Assess Your Performance

-Review your interview performance and take your learnings.
-If you don’t feel good about the interview, don’t fall into the trap of criticizing the company.
+First, wait up to 24 hours to let the experience settle.
+Then review your interview performance and take your learnings.
+If you don’t feel good about how you answered the interview questions, don’t fall into the trap of criticizing the company.
 It doesn’t help you to focus on negative thoughts.

 2. Keep Your Job Search Rolling